Get a free, no obligation personal loan quote with rates as low as 9.99%

-If you’re in the process of moving to the United States, or anywhere else, you might be wondering if your credit history will be coming with you.
-Unfortunately, credit information cannot be transferred to another country because there are legal and practical implications.
-The good news is that you can build credit in the U.S. when you get there, the same goes for most other places.
+If you’re a Canadian in the process of moving to the United States, you might be wondering if your credit history will be coming with you.
+Unfortunately, your Canadian credit score and history cannot transfer to the U.S. The good news is that there are ways to help you build credit in the U.S., and you may even be able to snag a U.S. credit card using your Canadian credentials.
 Once you have some credit history under your belt, you can start working towards your financial goals.
-Let’s explore more of the credit implications when you leave Canada.

-Can I Transfer My Canadian Credit History To The U.S.?
+Does My Canadian Credit Score Transfer To The U.S.?

-As mentioned, the answer is no, Canadian credit history cannot be transferred into a U.S. credit history.
-The reason why basically boils down to the fact that credit information cannot be transferred across national boundaries due to legal and practical issues.
+As mentioned, the answer is no, Canadian credit history cannot be transferred when you move to the U.S. The reason for this boils down to the fact that credit information cannot be transferred across national boundaries due to legal and practical issues.

 Why Can’t I Transfer My Canadian Credit History To The U.S.?